sokolhessnerlab/sokolhessnerlab.github.io/index.md

 - lab Slack.
 - lab email lists.
 - lab GitHub organization.
-- the secure DU drive.
+- secure DU drive.
-- the important lab Google documents and calendars.
+- important lab Google documents and calendars.
-- the website.
+- website.
-- the lab IRB protocol.
+- lab IRB protocol.

 Finally, you need to get your stuff set up!
 Read on for more info about the above items and the rest of the setup.